autumn-mck/site-web-gen-java/CSC1028/index.md

 ### Installing the addon
 (Currently Firefox-only)
 Installing the addon is thankfully easy.
 Navigate to `about:debugging` and click on the "This Firefox" tab.
 Click on "Load Temporary Add-on..." and navigate to the folder containing the addon files.
 Click on any of the files (e.g. `manifest.json`) and load it.
 The addon is now loaded!
 Whenever you update your code and save it, you just need to click the "Reload" button that appears.
-I'd also reccommend looking at [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for excellent documentation of the WebExtension APIs.
+I'd also recommend looking at [MDN](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions) for excellent documentation of the WebExtension APIs.

 ![Loading the addon](LoadingAddon.png)

+### Further development
+The browser addon is similar in concept to the electron application, except with the front-end for displaying data being decoupled from the backend for requesting data.

+The backend is stored in `backround.js`, which as the name suggests, runs in the background.
+It uses event listeners to tell when the user changes to a different tab/web page, and if the data for that page has not been requested, request it and cache it by storing it in the addon storage.

+The front-end is in `popup/urlInfo.html` (This, and the background script file, are determined in `manifest.json`.), which provides a UI similar to the electron app whenever the user clicks on the toolbar button, which queries the cache and displays the data for the user's current tab.

 ## Improvements and vision